Buddhism now

 RSS Buddhism Now RSS Feed

-• Morning meditation — When we try to grasp the nature of enlightenment or liberation.
+• Morning meditation — Offers a profound insight into the nature of existence.

 Fingers and Moons